earthlab/earthlab.github.io/_posts/workshops/python-open-science-tool-setup/2018-07-20-setup-02-setup-git-bash-and-anacoda.md

 3. Click on “I agree”.
 4. Leave the selection on “Just me” and click on “Next”.
 5. Click on "Next".
-6. **Select the first option for “Add Anaconda to my PATH environment variable”** and also leave the selection on “Register Anaconda as my default Python 3.6”.
-Click on “Install”.
+6. **Select the first option for “Add Anaconda to my PATH environment variable”** and also **leave the selection on “Register Anaconda as my default Python 3.7”.** Click on “Install”.
+(Note that while you will see a message in red text that adding Anaconda to the PATH environment variable is not recommended, continue with this selection to make using conda easier in Git Bash.
+If you have questions or concerns, please contact your instructor.)
 7. When the install is complete, Click on “Next”.
-8. Click on “Skip”.
-9. Click on “Finish”.
+8. Click on “Finish”.

-This installation will provide you with a `Python` 3.6 distribution created by the Anaconda project.
+This installation will provide you with the Miniconda `Python` 3.7 distribution created by the Anaconda project.

 ### Mac

-1. Download the installer: <a href="https://www.anaconda.com/download/" target="_blank">Anaconda installer for Mac</a>.
+1. Download the installer: <a href="https://docs.conda.io/en/latest/miniconda.html" target="_blank">Miniconda installer for Mac</a>.
 Be sure to download the `Python` 3.x version!

-2. Install: Anaconda—Double-click the .pkg file.
+2. In your Terminal window, run: `bash Miniconda3-latest-MacOSX-x86_64.sh`.

 3. Follow the prompts on the installer screens.